cytopia/letsencrypt-watch/README.md

 # letsencrypt-watch

-`certwatch` cron-check implementation for letsencrypt certificates
+`certwatch` cron implementation for letsencrypt certificates.

+Add this shell script to your cronjob to be notified via email when your certificates reach expiry.
+The default is to notify user root, once the expiry reaches 30 days.

 ## Usage